crossley/mq_honours_2023/vma_general/README.md

 - Condition 1: replication of Hewitson et al. (2023)
 - COndition 2: addition of explicit aiming directions.

-TODO:
-- MP feedback -> fixed amount of time?
-Yes.
-For 100 ms
-- Is feedback tugged along?
-Yes it tracks.

 ## Liam
 Liam is working on a followup to Sandrine's project.
 Briefly, he is looking at